College of Social Sciences and Public Policy

 The University established social sciences as a separate College in 1973.
 The departments and programs that make up the College date from the earliest days of the University.

 Students in the College excel in all aspects of University life.
-Graduates of the College have won some of the most prestigious academic awards available to undergraduate students, including the Truman, Cooke Foundation, and Rhodes Scholarships.
-Twenty-one students from the social sciences have served as president of student government.
+Graduates of the College have won some of the most prestigious academic awards available to undergraduate students, including the Harry S. Truman, Boren, and Rhodes Scholarships.
+More than twenty students from the social sciences have served as the Student Body President of student government.
 Our graduates have been ambassadors, senators, governors, and corporate CEOs, and have excelled in virtually all areas of the government, academic, non-profit, and private sectors.

 The College's faculty teach courses and do research related to every socio-economic and political issue that confronts the United States at home and abroad.
 Among the distinguished faculty are nine eminent scholar chairs: the Mildred and Claude Pepper Eminent Scholar Chair in Social Gerontology, Jerry Collins Eminent Scholar Chair in Public Administration, Reubin O'D. Askew Eminent Scholar Chair in Florida Government and Politics, Rod and Hope Brim Eminent Scholar Chair in Economics, DeVoe Moore Eminent Scholar Chair in Economics, John and Hallie Quinn Eminent Scholar Chair for the Renewal of American Heritage and American Free Enterprise, Gus Stavros Eminent Scholar Chair in Economic Education, LeRoy Collins Eminent Scholar Chair in Civic Education, and Syde P. Deeb Eminent Scholar Chair in Political Science.
 A significant number of other faculty have been honored with named professorships because of their outstanding teaching and important research contributions.